 PHOTOGRAPHY 2 - AR3613 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: Photo 1. - If you fell in love with the darkroom and mastered the technical challenges of making great photographs, this second level course will start where you left off.
 Creativity and curiosity are the keys to this advanced black and white photo class.
 Building on the foundations we laid in Photo 1, we will push creative expression even further with assignments in hand coloring, toning, mixed media, and reverse printing.
 By studying the quality and control of light, we will master portraits.
 By adding text and color to change your photo's impact, you will produce amazing, original art.
 We will finish the semester with a strong series that showcase your independent creative vision.
 No film camera?
 We supply 35mm cameras - and all your film and photo paper too.
-This course is repeatable.

-DIGITAL PHOTOGRAPHY - AR4113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: None (Photo 1 or Computer Art is helpful).
+DIGITAL PHOTOGRAPHY - AR4113 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. -Prerequisite: None (Photo 1 or Computer Art is helpful).
 Ever wonder how art photographers make such cool photos?
 This photoshop class is perfect for anyone interested in digital photography.
-First you will learn how to work your digital camera or Smart phone including all the strange effects and settings.
+First you will learn how to work your digital camera - including all the strange settings mentioned in the manual.
 You will use your digital photographs as the start, but will push the images to new levels of creativity by learning Photoshop software.
-You will create dreams or nightmares, make photos that purposely lie, and paint digitally.
-We will play with scanners as cameras and work every day in our newest Mac lab.
-This course is repeatable.
+You will create dreams or nightmares, make photos that purposely lie and paint digitally.
+We will play with scanners as cameras and work every day in our newest Apple Mac lab.

 COMPUTER ART - AR2913 - Fr., Soph., Jr., Sr., - 1 sem., 1/2 cr. - Prerequisite: None.
 Art and technology blend wonderfully in this fun course.
-Students are invited to create interesting computer-based artwork using Adobe Photoshop and Illustrator.
+Students are invited to create interesting computer-based artwork using Adobe Photoshop and Illustrator and other programs.
 Projects include composition, photo manipulation, drawing and painting, creating cartoon storyboards and simple animation.
 Working in our Mac lab every day makes this course a great choice for an independent, creative student.
-This course is repeatable.